Ann Granger: Short stories

 In 2021, in recognition of thirty years of crime novels, Granger released a collection of eighteen short stories, Mystery in the Making.

 Death

 Granger died on 7 September 2025, at the age of 86.
 Her publisher Headline announced her death on 24 September.

 Awards and recognition

 In 1999, Granger was inducted into the prestigious Detection Club.
 She was also a member of the Crime Writers' Association in the UK and Sisters in Crime in the US.

-Granger's books sold more than one million copies and were translated into ten languages.
-The German versions of her novels made Germany's Top Five Bestseller list more than thirty times; and sold millions of copies.
+Granger's books sold more than one million copies in the UK, and were translated into ten languages.
+The German versions of her novels made Germany's Top Five Bestseller list more than thirty times and sold millions of copies.